Salt Lake City police expect to file charges against unnamed suspect in fatal shooting on Edison Street | Gephardt Daily

 “Because of the ongoing investigation, the person’s name is not being released,” says an SLCPD statement released Saturday.

-Detectives are working with with the District Attorney’s Office on this case, the statement says.
+Detectives are working with the District Attorney’s Office on this case, the statement says.

 “No criminal charges have been filed, and the individual is cooperating with the investigation,” it says.